benjavicente/benjavicente.dev/public/blog/http-cache-on-cloudflare-workers/index.md

 description: "How a hackathon project led me to find a simple way to speed up startup times of web apps on Cloudflare Workers"
 ---

-At a hackathon (Platanus Build Night, 25/04/2025), I experimented with Cloudflare Workers' new Static Assets feature, witch allowed me to build email handling and a static site with the same domain _and_ deployment with ease.
+At a hackathon (Platanus Build Night, 25/04/2025), I experimented with Cloudflare Workers' new Static Assets feature, which allowed me to build email handling and a static site with the same domain _and_ deployment with ease.

-Static Assets allows to, as it name says, to have static assets deployed with Workers, to serve complete web apps with all the features of Cloudflare, which wasn't possible before.
+Static Assets allows to, as its name says, to have static assets deployed with Workers, to serve complete web apps with all the features of Cloudflare, which wasn't possible before.
 It was [relatively new (08/04/2025)](http://blog.cloudflare.com/full-stack-development-on-cloudflare-workers/), after a 6-month beta.

 This addition improves the support of deployments of popular frameworks, like Next.js with [OpenNext](https://opennext.js.org/cloudflare).
 Going back to the story, for the hackathon I used a simple Vite + Tanstack Router app, since I didn't need SSR and queries were to my Convex backend, with the addition of Email Workers.